hiimjustin000/BetterGauntlets/README.md

-# GauntletRedesign
+# Gauntlet Redesign
 **This is where we makes a mod :D**

-Gauntlet Resedign is -- as the name implies -- a mod that completely redesigns the Gauntlet level layouts.
+Gauntlet Redesign is -- as the name implies -- a mod that completely redesigns the Gauntlet level layouts.

 This mod requires Geode in order to run at all.
 Please install Geode first.